kmoppel/pg-open-datasets/README.md

 );
 ```

-For an example usage see the `pg_dump_compression` test, which is the only currently implemented test.
+For example "implementations" look in `tests` folder.